Things to consider before approaching a member of staff

-- Some staff may prefer to host students for longer periods and therefore may prefer an approach from a student seeking a term or semester long placement.
+- Some staff may prefer to host students for longer periods and therefore may prefer an approach from an external student seeking a term or semester long placement.

 Have you prepared your CV?
 Does it matter if you have a CV!

-Clearly, you need to consider how you are coming across to potential supervisors.
+Clearly, you need to consider how you come across to potential supervisors (the impression you make).
 However, you need to consider whether your CV is telling more than what you could possibly relay to a potential supervisor in a couple of sentences.
 Obviously, some students will have much more on their CV than others.